Vijaydurg Fort: History

 In 1653, Chatrapati Shivaji Maharaj captured this fort from Adil Shah of Bijapur and renamed it as "Vijay Durg".
 The original name of the fort was "Gheria" and the first fortification appears to have been constructed in 1200 during the regime of Raja Bhoj II.
 Chatrapati Shivaji Maharaj developed Vijaydurg as an important base for Maratha warships.

 Maratha Empire looked to be in a decline after the death of chatrapati Shivaji Maharaj in 1680, when his son and successor Sambhaji was captured by Mughal Emperor Aurangzeb and brutally tortured to death on 21 March 1689.
 Later in that year, the fort of Raigad fell in the hand of Mughals.
 Wife of Shambhaji Maharaj and his infant son Shahu Maharaj along with many others were captured and were treated as state prisoners.

 Shivaji Maharaj's second wife's son Raja Ram then took in charge of the Maratha Empire.
 Inspired by the valiant death of Shambhaji Maharaj, they fought back against the Mughals.
-It was during his reign Kanhoji Angre alias Conajee Angria became Koli admiral of naval army of the Marathas.
+It was during his reign Kanhoji Angre alias Conajee Angria became admiral of naval army of the Marathas.
 In 1698, Kanhoji made Vijaydurg the capital of his territory along the coast.

 In 1700, Raja Ram died.
 Tara Bai, the brave widow of Raja Ram took over the control of the Maratha Empire.
 Putting her infant son on the Maratha throne styled as "Shivaji II", Tara Bai led successful operations against the Mughal from 1700 to 1707.
 Taking advantage of the discomfiture of Shivaji's ruling house Kanhoji Angre became the most "Powerful and independent Naval Chief of West coast of India".
 Tarabai gave Kanhoji title of Sarkhel (Admiral).
 At one time Kanhoji Angre was master of the whole coast from Bombay (Now Mumbai) to Vengurla.